Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports working together with the Borneo Orangutan Survival Foundation (BOSF) in the field of Orangutan Conservation on Pulau Salat.
-However, the information reported by the company is not externally verified.
+The company also collaborated with the Borneo Orangutan Survival Foundation (BOSF) in the area of Orangutan Conservation on Salat Island.
+The total number of orangutans on Pulau Salat has now reached 41 individuals.

 • Y